Why is this CO2 project being developed?

-Porthos is attempting to obtain financial support for the costs made in preparing the project and for the infrastructure investment.
+Porthos is obtaining financial support for the costs made in preparing the project and for the infrastructure investment.
 Various funds are available and will be examined, including funds from the national government and the European Union.

-For the current preparatory studies, Porthos received a grant of € 1.2 million from RVO (Netherlands Enterprise Agency) in 2018 and a grant of € 6.5 million from the European Commission in 2019.
+For the preparatory studies, Porthos received a grant of € 1.2 million from RVO (Netherlands Enterprise Agency) in 2018 and a grant of € 6.5 million from the European Commission in 2019.
 In 2021, Porthos received a subsidy of € 102 million from Brussels for the realization of the infrastructure.